talhajjaj/read01.md/read01a.md

  **HTML5 Layout:**
 some of the html layout :
  The header and footer elements can be used for:
 - The main header or footer that appears at the top or bottom of every page on the site.
-- A header or footer for an individual <article> or
-<section> within the page.
+- A header or footer for an individual <article> or <section> within the page.

 The navigation <nav> element is used to contain the major navigational blocks on the site such as the primary site navigation.

 The <article> element acts as a container for any section of a page that could stand alone and potentially be syndicated.

+Process  and Design :
+why should anyone visit your website or became his favorite ? exactly by your design and attractive page it should take all the customer or the user attention so you should take care about color style and the product or the service that you give. you should ask your self first ,Who is the Site For? and who is your audience